 Whether you're freelancing to make some extra cash, bootstrapping your dream business, or expanding your company with new employees, you can benefit from business insurance.

-That's because it's become easier than ever to be a business owner.
-Driving for Uber or Lyft qualifies you.
-So does completing even a couple contract jobs.
-And while working for yourself means a lot more freedom, it also opens you up to certain types of risk unique to business owners.
+In the last five years, the population of people who need business insurance has grown significantly.That's because it's easier than ever to be a business owner.
+Driving for Uber or Lyft qualifies you, as well as completing even a couple of contract jobs.
+While working for yourself means a lot more freedom, it also exposes you to certain risks unique to business owners.

 9 Reasons You Need Business Insurance

 Insurance can save you from financial catastrophe if something goes wrong, but even when things go right, business insurance can power your growth.
 Specifically, the right policies can help you:

 - Sign commercial leases.
 A lot can go wrong when you own a building.
 That's why landlords typically want their tenants to carry General Liability and Property Insurance.
 In fact, most landlords require proof of insurance before they'll rent you a commercial space.

 - Win more clients.
 The bigger a client, the more likely they are to have you sign a contract.
 That contract will often require you to carry Errors & Omissions Insurance.
 This business insurance is important because if something goes wrong, you can pay for it (so your clients don't have to).
 Maintaining active insurance means you're one step closer to signing your next client.